NFDI4Energy/EFZN_rdm/README.md

     {{0-1}}
 <iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=e7272cc1-7e1a-409b-aff4-feb578a988a8&amp;version=1.3" title="Prof. Dr.-Ing.
 Astrid Niesse on RDM" width="100%" height ="600" frameborder="0" allowfullscreen="allowfullscreen" ></iframe>

     {{1-2}}
-You…
+__Benefits of RDM in your projects__

     {{1-2}}
-- have a lack of extra time to devote to RDM?
-- don´t have enough money for structured RDM?
-- don´t have the expertise, resources, or incentives to share your data?
+Are you frustrated with the time you invest in searching for data?
+Do you want to apply structured RDM cost-effectively?
+But in the moment, you lack the expertise, resources, or incentives to share your data with your group and in your field?
-- worry whether your data is transferable because some data have ethical or epistemological restrictions?
-- have many stakeholders with competing interests in your project?
+Perhaps you worry whether your data is transferable at all because some data have ethical or epistemological restrictions or your project includes many stakeholders with competing interests in your project?

-    --{{1}}--
 In this chapter, we will prove to you that Research Data Management is not as tricky as you think.

-    {{2}}
-__Benefits of RDM in your projects__

-    {{2-3}}
+    {{1-2}}
 ![Benefits](img/Benefits.png "Benefits of Research Data Management" by N. Seitz.
 Licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en)")

-   {{2-3}}
+    {{1-2}}
 If done right, RDM will...

-    {{2-3}}
+    {{1-2}}
-__... save time, resources, effort and money:__
+1. __save time, resources, effort and money:__

-    {{2-3}}
    - preserve time that is otherwise lost while searching for, recovering, and deciphering data
    - make data reusable
    - enable you to benefit from high quality datasets from other researchers

-    {{2-3}}
-__... improve impact and speed up scientific progress:__
+2. __improve impact and speed up scientific progress:__

-    {{2-3}}
     - make research reproducible and reusable, so others can verify and build upon your findings.
 This strengthens __integrity__ and increases your citations.
     - improve your research reputation and increase your __visibility__
     - continually influence research developments long after the original research has been completed
     - will permit new and innovative research to be built on existing information, especially within and across disciplines.

-    {{2-3}}
-__... help to prevent error and enhance data security:__
+3. __help to prevent error and enhance data security:__

-    {{2-3}}
     - secure your data against loss and protect sensitive data against misuse, theft, damage and disaster.
     - ensure records are synchronized, complete and reliable.
     - improve research workflows to make them more resilient to human error and software vulnerability

-    {{2-3}}
-__... show compliance with research obligations of your institution and funder:__
+4. __show compliance with research obligations of your institution and funder:__

-    {{2-3}}
     - fulfill grant requirements and comply with practices conducted in industry and commerce in order to demonstrate a high-quality research output.
     - ensure transparency since individual contributions are documented on-the-fly throughout the complete research and archiving process.
     - increase your chances of funding since many funding organizations require a DMP.
     - simplify cooperation and collaboration (e.g. through better documentation and affiliation of the data collected).

-    {{3-4}}
-<iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=41f2f7c1-4c08-47ea-ad2c-ab63dd4e64e7&amp;version=1.12" title="Henrik Wagner on Research Data Management" width="100%" height ="600" frameborder="0" allowfullscreen="allowfullscreen" ></iframe>
+{{2-3}}<iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=41f2f7c1-4c08-47ea-ad2c-ab63dd4e64e7&amp;version=1.12"   title="Prof. Dr.-Ing.
+Astrid Niesse on RDM" width="100%" height ="600" frameborder="0" allowfullscreen="allowfullscreen" ></iframe>

-   {{4}}
+    {{3}}
 __It's Quiz Time__

-    {{4}}
+    {{3}}
 1. RDM helps preserve time that is otherwise lost while:

-    {{4}}
+    {{3}}
 [[ ]] Collecting data (M)
 [[ ]] Analyzing data (A)
 [[x]] Searching for, recovering, and deciphering data (W) [[ ]] Archiving data (G)

-    {{4}}
+    {{3}}
 2. One of the benefits of RDM is making data:

-    {{4}}
+    {{3}}
 [[ ]] Irreversible (F)
 [[ ]] Obsolete (R)
 [[x]] Reusable (O)
 [[ ]] Inaccessible (S)

-    {{4}}
+    {{3}}
 3. RDM enables researchers to benefit from high-quality datasets from:

-   {{4}}
+   {{3}}
 [[ ]] Social media platforms (C)
 [[x]] Other researchers (R)
 [[ ]] Government agencies (L)
 [[ ]] Non-profit organizations (E)

-    {{4}}
+    {{3}}
 4. RDM can influence research developments:

-    {{4}}
+    {{3}}
 [[ ]] Immediately after the original research is completed (T) [[ ]] Only within the same discipline (U)
 [[x]] Continually, long after the original research is completed (L) [[ ]] Only across disciplines (D)

-    {{4}}
+    {{3}}
 5. One way RDM helps prevent errors is by:

-    {{4}}
+    {{3}}
 [[ ]] Encrypting data (S)
 [[ ]] Backing up data (Q)
 [[x]] Synchronizing records (D)